 What happens when Facebook goes down?
 People read the news

 What would the world look like without Facebook?
 Chartbeat had a glimpse into that on Aug.
 3, 2018, when Facebook went down for 45 minutes and traffic patterns across the web changed in an instant.
 What did people do?
 According to our data, they went directly to publishers’ mobile apps and sites (as well as to search engines) to get their information fix.
-This window into consumer behavior reflects broader changes we see taking hold this year around content discovery, particularly on mobile.
+This window into behavior reflects broader changes we see taking hold this year around content discovery, particularly on mobile.
 This is good news for publishers.

 Traffic Trends Reverse